kosail/dotfolio/README.md

     I thought I could have made it without implementing that.
     I already tried to switch positions between DesktopEnvironment and DesktopShortcuts, but it's not that easy it seems.

-2. ### When we open a second (or more) window and we close the first one, the second window moves into the position where the first one was.
+2. ### When we open a second (or more) window, and we close the first one, the second window moves into the position where the first one was.
     Which doesn't make sense!
-Windows should have their position independent to other windows.
+Windows should have their position independent of other windows.
     I have no idea whatzupp with this and what it is causing it.
-I'll check on that later on when I finish to code all of the "apps" inside dotfolio
+I'll check on that later on when I finish coding all the "apps" inside dotfolio

-3. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again
+3. ### Media player works seamlessly on web target, but in Desktop it has a bug in which if the audio is paused, then it cannot be played again.
+Although, this project focuses on web target, and I use desktop implementation just for its hot reload capabilities, which really makes my life easier when quickly prototyping or fast debugging.

 </details>